kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/errata.md

 Of course, it's still possible to lose data -- if the app is terminated out-right without an intervening `pause`, there's no chance.
 In this case, one could use a combination of the two plus a save every few seconds in order to reduce the chance of data loss.

+PathRec and PathRecNative has also been modified, though this modification is not as complex, since both apps use `localStorage` for their storage.

-For more information about how FilerV7 was modified, see the `pause-resume-handling.md` document in this code package.
+For more information about how FilerV7, PathRec, PathRecNative was modified, see the `pause-resume-handling.md` document in this code package.

 ### Recording video notes doesn't change the unit on the note